Deelvin/tvm/docs/how_to/deploy/adreno.rst

 where **N** is the number of cores available on your *CPU*.

-At this stage you have builded TVM for Adreno.
+At this stage you have built TVM for Adreno.

 Build and deploy model for Adreno
 ---------------------------------